jfspps/CamundaOAuthResourceServerDemo/README.md

 ## Testing the secured Camunda web app

-Try to log in to Camunda Web App at `localhost:8081` and log in using the email address (that's the `useEmailAsCamundaUserId` in [application.yml](/src/main/resources/application.yml)) of a user saved on Keycloak.
+Try to log in to Camunda Web App at `localhost:8081/camunda` (check [application.yml](/src/main/resources/application.yml)) and log in using the email address (that's the `useEmailAsCamundaUserId` in [application.yml](/src/main/resources/application.yml)) of a (Camunda admin) user saved on Keycloak.
 These [instructions](https://github.com/camunda-community-hub/camunda-platform-7-keycloak/tree/master/examples/sso-kubernetes#optional-security-for-the-camunda-rest-api)
 were followed, along with careful inspection of the example code from [here](https://github.com/camunda-community-hub/camunda-platform-7-keycloak/tree/master/examples/sso-kubernetes).
 This includes custom SSO login and logout features.
 The [static resources](src/main/resources/META-INF/resources) are recognised by Spring [by default](https://www.baeldung.com/spring-mvc-static-resources)